joanaBrit/tube-wise/tube-wise/client/README.md

 - Install node.js
 - Since I am building with typescript it was required a webpack to bundle, added a loader and added some scripts to the package.json like start and build.
 - Tested with if the route was making a good connection and the insonia was able to get requests.
+- Connected the data with mongoDB.
+- Created an env file to secure my password.
+-

 ### Day 5 - 12  Frontend Development